Hip preservation specialists can repair joints without major surgery

 The hip is one of the hardest working joints in the human body, tasked with supporting the weight of our upper torso and giving us the ability to walk and move.
 So when things go wrong, the consequences can be serious.

 The good news?
-Hip preservation specialists can treat hip injuries and disorders that can be debilitating to your day-to-day life, often without invasive surgery.
+Hip surgeons can treat hip injuries and disorders that can be debilitating to your day-to-day life.
+And there are alternatives to hip replacement.

 Potential problems causing joint damage

 The hip is a ball-and-socket joint that normally moves smoothly.
-But if the head of the femur (the ball) is shaped abnormally, the hip bones rub against each other and cause damage to the joint.
+But if the head of the femur (the ball) or the acetabulum (the socket) are shaped abnormally, the hip bones rub against each other and cause damage to the joint.

-So, what causes the changes to the femoral head?
-A few factors include genetic predisposition and extreme activities such as high-impact sports.
+So, what causes the changes to the ball and socket?
+A few factors include genetic predisposition and a high activity level.

 A better fix: Minimally invasive surgery

-“They can continue to improve if they keep doing rehabilitation to strengthen the muscles and tendons,” he said.
-“We find that doing the procedure through the scope is the least invasive method with the best outcomes.”
+Patients can continue to improve if they keep doing rehabilitation to strengthen the muscles and tendons.

 We make it easy.